Spodumene/Cirque/README.md

 * Labradorite - A gem that acts as a great companion.
 * Tugtupite - A gem known as Cirque's "bearded lady".
 She has abnormal features including two mouths.
 Seeing her amuses the diamonds because she isn't defective, and that this is her normal form.
 * Indicolite - A small gem that can jump very high.
 She acts like an acrobat.
-* Crystal - A beautiful gem that cannot speak or make noise.
+* Moonstone - A beautiful gem that cannot speak or make noise.

 Main Release 2 Paranormal:
 * Spirit Quartz - A gem that can put the gem in spectator mode, or ghost mode.